bjmyers/flight-app/README.md

 Refactor locations loader into its own class
-Let user enter airport using code rather than from combobox Load airports dynamically in any destination mode
+Let user enter airport using code rather than from combobox Load airports dynamically in any destination mode Display airport code in response so user can enter it manually Improve Error wrapping